gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 2. Azure SignalR .NET Core Azure Function (Written in C# until a Python SignalR binding available).
 This Azure Function is responsible for passing the telemetry to the SignalR service to send to SignalR Web client dashboard.

 3. [Web Dashboard](https://enviro.z8.web.core.windows.net/enviromon.html).
 This Single Page Web App is hosted on Azure Storage as a Static Website.
 So it too is serverless.
-The page used for this sample is enviromon.html.
-Be sure to modify the "apiBaseUrl" url in the web page javascript to point your instance of the SignalR Azure Function.

 ## Architectural Considerations